 Those involved in the University’s governance are appointed from a number of constituencies and have experience and skills across a range of sectors within and beyond higher education.
 The University is committed to promoting equality and diversity in all aspects of its work.
 This includes the appointment of members to the Governing Body and its committees.

 The expected time commitment of the Governor role is approximately 12-20 days per year, and 10 days per year for the committee member role.
 Governors and committee members are not remunerated, although expenses may be claimed.
+A generic Governor role descriptor (PDF 101.9kB) is availble.

 Expressions of interest are welcome all year round, via curriculum vitae, covering letter and personal details form below.